mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 ## Immediate todos

-- Encapsulate candidate contest view and logic into its own page
 - Get vote review and present one contest modals working, and then move them into the modals directory
 - CVR generation
 - Figure out why some EDFs fail to load